debpal/BharatFinTrack/docs/introduction.rst

 * Computes the year-wise SIP return for a fixed monthly contribution to a specified NSE equity `TRI` index.
 * Calculates the closing summary of an SIP with a fixed monthly contribution to a specified NSE equity `TRI` index, starting from a given date.
+* Compares the growth of a monthly SIP investment across multiple NSE equity `TRI` indices over the years.
 * Estimates annual SIP performance, including investment amount, closing balance, and cumulative growth over a specified number of years and expected annual return, with options for yearly, quarterly, monthly, or weekly contributions.